Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ### Entry/Exit blueprints
 High-precision conversion to single track for building stations.
-There are no blindspots as large power poles on straight rail are dense enough that removing one with super-force-building doesn't remove the power connection.
+There are no blind spots as large power poles on straight rail are dense enough that removing one with super-force-building doesn't remove the power connection.
 The same is available for elevated rail with care to replace any broken supports so no additional manual work is required.

 https://github.com/user-attachments/assets/19a82445-3b68-4bd4-a698-3fcb3d447e33